 Unlike previous aristocracy eras, there were many civilian or slave born emperors, queens, generals, and officials in the Han Dynasty, who were talented and influential, and hadn’t been suppressed by their class origins.

 In the year 8 AD, a regent named Wang Mang snatched the throne and established a new empire.
-He implemented a series of radical policies that made him a possible time traveler.
+He implemented a series of radical policies, which made him look like a possible time traveler.

-Turbulent Time, Powerful Aristocrat,
+Turbulent Era, Powerful Aristocrats,

 and Deviant Artists

-There had been Three Kingdoms (220 — 280), the Jin Dynasty (265 — 420), North and South Dynasties (420 — 589).
+There had been eras of Three Kingdoms (220 — 280), the Jin Dynasty (265 — 420), North and South Dynasties (420 — 589).

 Furthermore, this was an era of the aristocracy and manorial economy.

 Consequently, political power was strictly limited to aristocrat clans.
 Family origins, again, triumphed ability.